oktadev/okta-net-scim-example/README.md

 - If you have git client, run `git clone https://github.com/ramgandhi-okta/okta-scim-server-dotnet.git` to download the code
 - If not, you can download the repo

+## Update Configuration

+- Update `Okta` section in `appsettings.json` file
+- `SwaggerClientId` is optional and is needed only when you want to use UI to test endpoints
+    - Create an application in Okta
+        - In Okta admin console, navigate to *Applications > Applications > Create App Integration*
+        - Select *OIDC - OpenID Connect* > *Single-Page Application*
+        - Fill a name, add *https://localhost:7094/swagger/oauth2-redirect.html* to *Sign-in redirect URIs* (test port is the port your dev server is running on)
+        - Assign to appropriate users.
+For simplicity, I selected *Allow everyone in your organization to access* as *Assignments*
+        - Click *Save* button
+        - Note down *Client ID* from the resulting screen

 ## Prepare Database
 - Install ef tools by running `dotnet tool install --global dotnet-ef`
 - Add migration of this initial database by running `dotnet ef migrations add InitialScimDb`